Kyphosis: An In-Depth Overview

 Age-related Kyphosis (Senile Kyphosis)

-Age-related kyphosis, or senile kyphosis, develops as the spine naturally changes with aging.
+Age-related kyphosis, or senile kyphosis, develops as the spine naturally changes with ageing.
 It involves a gradual forward curvature of the upper back, often due to vertebral compression fractures and weakening of spinal bones.
 This condition can lead to stooped posture and reduced mobility.

 Post-traumatic Kyphosis